michalzurawski/algorithms/README.md

 instead of *ArrayList* or *byte[]* instead of *Enum* values.

 If not stated otherwise in a specific project you may compile each module using:
-`mvn compile assembly:single` from specific project directory.
+`mvn compile assembly:single` from specific project directory or from parent directory to build all projects.
-To run each project please use `java -jar target/$PROJECT_JAR`.
+To run each project please use `java -jar $PROJECT_DIR/target/$PROJECT_JAR`.

-Javadoc documentation can be generated using `mvn javadoc:javadoc`.
+Javadoc documentation can be generated using `mvn javadoc:aggregate`.
-This will create directory `target/site/apidocs` where `index.html` can be found.
+It is also available at [GitHub Pages](https://michalzurawski.github.io).

 ## Algorithms